sophiabrandt/100-days-of-code/r-1-log.md

 TypeScript and Node.
 And continued with Elixir, Phoenix and maybe getting the hang of concurrency in Elixir.

-### R1D73
+### R1D72/extra

 Slow day, just watching some Youtube videos about JavaScript.
+Not counting this as a #100DaysOfCode day.